shopgate/pdp-native-share/README.md

 software-as-a-service (SaaS) enables online stores to easily create, maintain and optimize native apps and mobile websites for the iPhone, iPad, Android smartphones and tablets.

 ## License

-Shopgate Cloud - Native Share extension is available under the Apache License, Version 2.0.
+This extension is available under the Apache License, Version 2.0.

-See the [LICENSE](./LICENSE.md) file for more information.
+See the [LICENSE](./LICENSE) file for more information.